loafey/master-thesis/Thesis/TODO/Major.md

 ## 1 Intro
 - 1.2 Motivation
-  - [ ] 1st sentence is a bit hard to read: mainly a long "list".
   - [ ] There are parts here which seem to be the logic version of the systems backgroud from 1.1.
   - [ ] Perhaps restructure to have 1.1 "Context: Functional programming